XITRIX/Moonlight-Switch/README.md

 Moonlight-Switch is a port of [Moonlight Game Streaming Project](https://github.com/moonlight-stream "Moonlight Game Streaming Project") for Nintendo Switch.

-Thanks a lot to [Rock88](https://github.com/rock88) and his [Moonlight-NX](https://github.com/rock88/moonlight-nx), lots of streaming code has been lend from it 👍.

 # Screenshots
 <details>
   <summary>Preview</summary>